solyarisoftware/voskJs/README.md

 1. Latency

-   Vosk ASR is pretty fast; runtime latency for file `./audio/2830-3980-0043.wav` using English large model, is just 428 ms.
+   Vosk ASR is fast!
+Runtime latency for file `./audio/2830-3980-0043.wav` using English large model, is just 428 ms on my laptop.

    Weirdly the English small model perforom worst, with 598ms.
 Not clear to me.